 - The Productivity Widget, which appears on the team dashboard and user dashboard

 - Timeline Report - Side Panel (When you click on a time entry the side panel will show up)

 How is Productivity Measured?

-In the Productivity Widget and the Productivity Report, productivity is measured based only on which websites and applications are used.
+In the above widgets/reports, productivity is measured based only on which websites and applications are used.

 Each website and application has one of four possible productivity ratings:

 Many websites and applications have default ratings.
 For example, by default:

 Admins and Managers (if allowed) can set productivity ratings for each unrated website or app and can change the Productivity Rating for websites and apps that already have ratings.
 Here’s how:

 - Manager - By default Managers can't set productivity ratings, but they can if the setting is enabled for them on the Company Settings page.